huuanhhuynguyen/kalman_filters/README.md

 ## Project Setting
-Radar and Lidar measurements as well as ground-truth are stored in text files (in ./data).
+Radar and Lidar measurements as well as ground-truth are stored in text files (in folder `data/`).
 Kalman Filters are used to fuse the measurements from two sensors and result in the estimations.

 ## Fusion Model